ZakariaLabban/ai-fashion-advisor/README.md

 3. Choose whether to find a matching item (e.g., bottom to match a top) or similar items
 4. View the recommended items

+### Text-to-Fashion Search

+1. Go to the "Text Search" section
+2. Enter a text description of a clothing item you're looking for
+3. View the matching fashion item retrieved from the database
+4. Refine your search with more specific details if needed

+The text search system:
+- Converts your text description into a vector embedding using CLIP
+- Searches for similar fashion items in the vector database
+- Returns the best matching fashion item based on semantic similarity
+- Only processes fashion-related queries for security

+### Person Detection

+1. Navigate to the "People Detection" section
+2. Upload an image containing people
+3. View the detection results showing person count and locations
+4. Use the detected person information for further fashion analysis

+The person detection system:
+- Uses YOLOv8 to accurately identify people in images
+- Provides bounding box coordinates for each detected person
+- Offers options to retrieve cropped person images
+- Serves as a preprocessing step for other fashion analysis tasks

 ## API Reference

 ### Main Endpoints